mose/ender-rails/README.md

 ## Todo

-* create an ender-ujs package
+* create an ender-ujs package (see https://github.com/mose/ender-ujs)
 * add more rake commands
 * test the install on various ruby versions (using apraisal ?)
 * write some rake tests
 * fix the nvm install and usage
-* tag v0.0.1 and package it as a gem when ready

 ## Contributing